ArchitectsADD+ Arquitectura - Manuel Bailo Esteve, Rosa Rull Bertran

 CollaboratorsJ.
 Maroto, N. Canas, N. Font, E. Grammont, M. Hita, A. Mañosa, A. Marin, M. Rull, J. Palá, M. Berasategui, M. Camallonga, A. Rovira

-From the architect.
+Text description provided by the architects.
 We'd like to thank the photographer Duccio Malagamba for shearing with us this great photo set.
 We invite you all to visit his website to see some other projects.

 We have understood Manresa as the city that one day settled itself on a hill bordering the river Cardener, in front of Montserrat mountains.
 The City Hall building stands near the edge of the platform that, occupied by the historic quarter, juts out towards the river and faces Montserrat.